 At Paharganj‘s main market near New Delhi Railway Station, I decided to tour the Sulabh Museum situated at Mahavir Enclave, Palam-Dabri Road.
 I walk a little, approx. 200 meters to reach Ramakrishna Mission Metro Station and a ticket to Janakpuri West Metro Station for Rs.
 18 per person.
-It is a 30-minute cool comfortable journey.
+It is a 30-minute cool, comfortable journey.
 Once at Janakpuri West, I hired an auto for the Sulabh Museum.
-The best is auto drivers know about the Sulabh Museum situated at Mahavir Enclave.
+The best part is that auto drivers know about the Sulabh Museum situated at Mahavir Enclave.

 Guides are available – no charges.